OfficeDev/office-js-docs/reference/outlook/preview/SeriesTime.md

 ##### Examples

-This example sets the start time of a recurrence to 11:30 pm.
+This example sets the start time of all instances of a recurring appointment series to 11:30 PM.

 ```js
 var seriesTimeObject = new seriesTime()